-Enchanted Forest (Closed at least until January 2018)
+Enchanted Forest (probably closed at least until autumn 2022)

 With extraordinary botanical variation, this path is located on one of the highest points in Carretera Austral.
 One hour drive is needed from the jetty of the Lodge.
 The extensive and steep snowcaps of Queulat, together with the damp vegetation that cover the lower valleys, represent the spirit of this journey.
 The summits and snowdrifts areamazing on the slopes located to the south of Queulat National Park.

 The walk starts by penetrating through the lush fores in which you find bizarre lichens, fungi, mosses, algae, ferns, and numerous flowers that accompany this route.

 The path advances for almost 2 km before reaching the Cascadas River.
 The road continues across the valley, which offers spectacular panoramas of the area.
 Then Los Gnomos Lagoon appears, from which the river is born.

 The shores are approached by an impressive and steep granite structure upon which the snowdrift sits.
 The footprints of time can be recognized on the rocks, following the movement of the mass.
 Oftenly some chunks of the millenary ice fall into the lagoon.